Eliot-RUIZ/automation/README.md

 ------------------------------------------------------------------
 ```

-Finally, we can try the auto_stats function with two factors:
+We can also try the auto_stats function with two factors:
 ```r
 test_auto_stats(y = "qualitative", nb_x = 2, paired = "none")   ### 7 different tests shown, I chose the 3rd one.